BS Art Education

 Pre-K through grade 12 certification with studio, art history, aesthetics and art criticism

-The Bachelor of Science in Art Education leads to teacher certification in grades
+The Bachelor of Science in Art Education leads to provisional teacher certification

-Pre-kindergarten through 12.
-This program is based on the Discipline-Based Art Education
+in grades pre-kindergarten through 12 (P-12).
+This program is based on the Comprehensive

-model with a curriculum that includes study in studio, art history, aesthetics and
+Arts Education model with a curriculum that includes study in studio, art history,

-art criticism.
-The art education program is aligned with the National Standards in
+aesthetics and art criticism.
+The art education program is aligned with the National

-Teaching Standards.
-The program provides students with a broad foundation in general
+The program provides students with a broad foundation in general education, extensive

-education, extensive study in art, and professional education and field experiences.
+study in art, professional education and field experiences.
+All art education majors

 Features and Plans